 If you are suffering from anxiety or are experiencing fear about an upcoming medical procedure, or just not feeling very grounded, consider making some music playlists to help with your mood and alleviate some anxiety.
 Speaking with a mental health professional can also be helpful.
-By clicking on the “Book Now” button on this website, you will see my availability for video sessions.
-If you are in a different time zone and Eastern U.S. times are not convenient for you, please send me an email at DrMarion@DrMarionRollings.com and I will do my best to accommodate.
+By clicking on the “Book Now” button on this website, you will see our availability for video sessions.
+If you are in a different time zone and Eastern U.S. times are not convenient for you, please send us an email at firstname.lastname@example.org and we will do our best to accommodate.

 See the Holistic Health Counseling Center website for more information: Mind Body Wellness